esallychang/BIOF521_Spring2022/_episodes/09-CustomizingPlots_RStudio.md

 * Customize elements of the script to customize what the plot looks like
 * Create a heatmap from scratch using our own script instead of one from Galaxy

-## Customizing a Heatmap Originally created on Galaxy
+## Customizing a Volcano Plot Originally created on Galaxy

 ### Creating the plot on Galaxy